swtan346/tp/docs/UserGuide.md

 * Edits the patient details at the specified `INDEX`.
 The index **must be a positive integer** that refers to the patient shown in the displayed list.
 * You must provide at least one of the optional fields.
-* Existing values will be updated to the input values.
+* Existing values will be replaced with the input values.

-* When editing tags, the existing tags of the patient will be removed i.e adding of tags via `edit` is not cumulative.
+    :exclamation: **Caution** When editing tags and/or remarks, the existing tags and/or remarks of the patient will be removed i.e adding of tags and/or remarks via `edit` is not cumulative.
+Be sure to copy the previous tags and remarks if you wish to retain them.
 * You can remove all the patient’s tags by typing `t\ ` without specifying any tags after it.
+* Similarly, you can remove all the patient’s remarks by typing `r\ ` without specifying any remarks after it.

 Example command: